svehera/tacticusplanner/README.md

 # Tacticus Planner

 ## Project Overview
-Tacticus Planner is a project built with a combination of React, Material-UI, and ag-Grid.
+Tacticus Planner is a project built with a combination of React(tsx), Material-UI, and ag-Grid.
+The development server and bundler are powered by [Vite](https://vitejs.dev/)

 ## Project Dependencies
 Major dependencies for this project include: